 The problem in these cases is that there are too different controls: a control made by the public or private controller and the control of the buyer.
 The former usually takes more time than the immedite time for examination and a reasonable short timespan for notice of the lack of conformity of the goods, demanded to the buyer, pursuant to article 38 and 39 CISG and its case law.
-This problem is solved by including a clause in the contract demanding the controller certification at the moment of delivery.

-Sometimes the requirements of the controller are included by the buyer in the contract explicitly or implicitly (for example by giving to the seller a sample of the package or the label, or giving to the seller the data that have to be included in the tag).
+This problem is solved by including a clause in the contract demanding the controller certification at the moment of delivery.87 implicitly (for example by giving to the seller a sample of the package or the label,88 or giving to the seller the data that have to be included in the tag)89.
 Thus, the delivery of the goods in a package or without the labelling agreed in the contract is a breach of the obligation of the delivery of goods in conformity with the contract (Article 35.2.c CISG).